DanaElhajjar/S-G-MLE-PL/README.md

     └── utility.py<br>

 The main code for the methods is provided in src/ directory.
 The file optimization.py provides the function for the S-G-MLE-PL algorithm.
-The folder exp/ provides the simulations and the folder rd/ contains the processing on the real data.
+The folder exp/ provides the simulations.
 The data/ directory is used to store the dataset used.

 ## Environment